 “Having that level of knowledge [of KinCare] and knowing how different areas of the business work has been a huge advantage.”

-For both Lucy and Prue, the on-the-job case management training and mentoring they’ve received from experienced Customer Care Manager, Kathleen, has been crucial in helping them gain confidence in the new role.
+For Prue, the on-the-job case management training and mentoring she has received from experienced Customer Care Manager, Kathleen, has been crucial in helping her gain confidence in the new role.

 For Kathleen, who works from KinCare’s Brisbane office, sharing her experience and knowledge with the new Customer Care recruits has been a rewarding way she could ensure KinCare’s Customers were getting the best service possible.

-“I was excited to hear about the Junior Customer Care Manager roles, and really happy to jump in and help out,” she explains, saying she was involved in interviewing Lucy and Prue, and guiding them through the case management induction and orientation process.
+“I was excited to hear about the Junior Customer Care Manager role, and really happy to jump in and help out,” she explains, saying she was involved in interviewing Prue, and guiding her through the case management induction and orientation process.

 “Mentoring is very rewarding because you’re able to impart some of your knowledge and skills for others to use in their own style and way.
-Seeing Lucy and Prue grow, and then hearing the stories on how they’ve managed certain situations, is really rewarding,” Kathleen says.
+Seeing Prue grow, and then hearing the stories on how she’s managed certain situations, is really rewarding,” Kathleen says.

 With several months as Junior Customer Care Manager now behind her, Prue is certainly feeling more settled and confident.
 Prue is content knowing she is making a difference to people who need it.

 “I work for a company that’s doing good things, that’s really important to me.
 To know I’m making a difference to Customers…makes me feel really good about what I do.”